greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-s3-protocol.html.md

         gpcheckcloud -t > ./mytest_s3.config
         ```

-    2. Edit the template file to specify the `accessid` and `secret` required to connect to the S3 location.
-See [About the s3 Protocol Configuration File](#s3_config_file) for information about other `s3` protocol configuration parameters.
+    2. (Optional) Edit the template file to specify the `accessid` and `secret` authentication credentials required to connect to the S3 location.
+See [About Providing the S3 Authentication Credentials](#s3_auth) and [About the s3 Protocol Configuration File](#s3_config_file) for information about specifying these and other `s3` protocol configuration parameters.
 3. Greenplum Database can access an `s3` protocol configuration file when the file is located on each segment host or when the file is served up by an `http/https` server.
 Identify where you plan to locate the configuration file, and note the location and configuration option \(if applicable\).
 Refer to [About Specifying the Configuration File Location](#s3_config_param) for more information about the location options for the file.

+    If you are relying on the AWS credential file to authenticate, this file must reside at `~/.aws/credentials` on each Greenplum Database segment host.
 4. Use the `gpcheckcloud` utility to validate connectivity to the S3 bucket.
 You must specify the S3 endpoint name and bucket that you want to check.

     For example, if the `s3` protocol configuration file resides in the default location, you would run the following command: